mohanakrishna-arepalli/StudyTech-Genie/README.md

 <img width="1220" alt="Screenshot 2024-05-26 at 4 41 00 PM" src="https://github.com/mohanakrishna-arepalli/StudyTech-Genie/assets/101661844/2821430b-c05c-4748-b95c-e43f01c4d51d">

+## Focus Timer Page
-### Welcome to the Focus Timer page, a dedicated tool designed to enhance your productivity and help you manage your study sessions efficiently.
+Welcome to the Focus Timer page, a dedicated tool designed to enhance your productivity and help you manage your study sessions efficiently.

 Our Focus Timer employs the Pomodoro technique, a time management method that encourages you to work in focused intervals, typically 25 minutes, followed by a short break.
 This technique helps improve concentration, reduce mental fatigue, and boost overall productivity.